macsbigbfast/catch_the_donuts/README.md

-# catch_the_donuts

 # Project Title

 Welcome!
 I have published here my first project created during software engineering bootcamp - a game developed using HTML, CSS and JavaScript.

-## Project Description
+# Project Description

-This game is inspired by the Neopets game, Hasee Bounce.
+This game, Catch the Donuts, is inspired by the Neopets game, Hasee Bounce.
 You can watch a video of the original gameplay [here](https://www.youtube.com/watch?v=t-AAhkeYDE8&ab_channel=SparkleSillies).

 Within the game, the player has 2 characters that they can control, when it's the character's turn to move.
 There are donuts that fly across the screen, and the goal of the game is to catch as many donuts as possible within the 60 seconds game duration.